-There will be four CRS classes at all rally events (Open 4WD, Open 2wd, CRS GT and Performance Stock).
-The organizer is required to recognize all four classes.
+The four CRS classes will be recognised at all rally events (Open 4WD, Open 2wd, CRS GT and Performance Stock).
 The SCC is responsible for the determination of vehicle eligibility for the Stock Classes.
 The SCC will furnish a list of qualified CRS GT and Performance Stock Class vehicles to the organizer prior to the start.